 Case Study of a coaching relationship.

-Julieta's* words reinforced for me the importance of hope.
+Reframing my life with a smile.
+Julieta’s* words reinforced for me the importance of hope.

 “My gift to others would be the gift of hope.
 Sometimes when you are in a really, really dark place if you get a good coach who understands what is happening for you then there is light.
 You need to trust and have faith.
 Hang on in there even if you cannot see the results straight away.
-It can take weeks of following the actions you have committed yourself to, change is slow at first, then it seems like suddenly you are a different person.”
+It can take weeks of following the actions you have committed yourself to.
+Change is slow at first, then it seems like suddenly you are a different person.”

 Hang on in there even if you cannot see the results straight away.